Yes, we are carbon neutral, and have been since we began in 2017.

 1. Measuring our carbon emissions through an annual GHG emissions inventory;

-2. Incorporating climate conscious metrics into our daily operational decision making to reduce and avoid emissions generation wherever possible (our carbon management plan);
+2. Incorporating climate conscious metrics into our daily operational decision making to reduce and avoid emissions generation wherever possible; and

-4. Purchasing carbon offsets to arrive at a net zero carbon value.
+3. Purchasing carbon offsets to arrive at a net zero (or negative) carbon value (we usually purchase at least twice our total calculated emissions).

 What does Carbon Neutral mean, exactly?